There is not one right answer

-An answer can be as simple as: “‘Gay’ means when a man loves a man or a woman loves a woman.”
+An answer can be as simple as: “‘Gay’ means two people of the same gender who love each other – two women or two men.”
 Try to answer the question honestly without overloading a student with information.
 Throughout elementary school a student’s ability to understand what “gay” means and what your explanation means may increase with development.

 A discussion with elementary-age students about the meanings of “gay” or “lesbian” is a discussion about love and relationships.
 You can just clarify that people love each other in different ways.
 Some women love and want to be partners with a man and some women love and want to be partners with a woman.
 It can be helpful to give concrete examples, such as “Tanya and Angela love each other, and they want to be family to each other.”